RTEMS/rtems-docs/c-user/glossary.rst

       processor from one task and given to another.

    TCB
-      An acronym for Task Control Block.
+      An acronym for :term:`Task Control Block`.

+   thread
+      This term has the same meaning as :term:`task`.

    thread dispatch
       The thread dispatch transfers control of the processor from the currently